-In the Control Room When a NASA Spacecraft Goes Silent
+Embedding With the Scientists Behind a NASA Spacecraft Flyby

 Because this is OSIRIS-REx’s first return of data from an actual planetary body, the first fissures in team interaction and planning present themselves.
 The sensitivity of the instruments seems even to surprise the men and women who built it.
 They were able to detect the methane in Earth’s atmosphere, for example, which exists as a scant 200 to 300 parts per billion.
 (Earth, they decide, is definitely habitable: “We’re seeing ozone, and the ozone is very unstable, so this is spectra of a planet generating oxygen.”)
 So who authors what paper?
 Who reports where in this mission phase?
 Where is the internal mission software falling short, and how can communication be improved?
 More importantly, how can the process be streamlined and accelerated?

-At Bennu, there will be no time for month-long problem-solving sessions.
+At Bennu, there will be no time for monthlong problem-solving sessions.
 There is a limited window to return the sample, and limited money to pay for it all.
 These are the sorts of things the team must sort out.

 “It’s like we’re going off on this expedition and we just did the survey of our backpacks,” Lauretta says.
 “Whaddaya got?
-So you start looking at those tools and you’re thinking what jam could this one get me out of if I got stuck somewhere. … I’ve learned a lot about what’s in store for us and the work in front of us.”
+So you start looking at those tools and you’re thinking what jam could this one get me out of if I got stuck somewhere ...
+I’ve learned a lot about what’s in store for us and the work in front of us.”

 OSIRIS-REx is now en route to the unsullied secrets of this vestige of genesis.
 The spacecraft arrives at Bennu in August.
 The board in the Michael Drake Building’s lobby will soon be reset: 317 days and counting.